Erisa/Cliptok/README.md

 ### Setup - Development
 If you want to develop and make changes to the bot, you need the following:
 - First read [our contribution guidelines](CONTRIBUTING.md) if you intend to submit changes back to the repository.
+- You need Windows 10 or higher.
+Windows 8.1 or lower will not work anymore.
 - You will need .NET SDK 6.0, instructions can be found on the [Microsoft website](https://dotnet.microsoft.com/download).
 - [Visual Studio 2022](https://visualstudio.microsoft.com/vs/), with `.NET desktop development` selected on the installer.
     - Visual Studio 2019 is untested and no longer preferred.